Wednesday, January 11, 2017

 Ingredients:

-2 cups/ 2 cans of salmon
+2 cups/ 2 cans of salmon, drained

 with skin and bones removed.